RandomLegoBrick/visualdim/README.md

-Work in progress
+# Work in progress

 Hopefully a slightly smart application to take rough measurements with a microscope

-Rough pipeline
+Rough pipeline:

-Image from microscope -> scale calibration with some sort of image pattern -> compensation for distortion -> canny edge detection -> vertex data -> regression from primative shapes -> dimensional data
+Image from microscope -> scale calibration using some sort of printed pattern -> compensation for distortion -> canny edge detection -> vertex data -> regression for primative shapes -> dimensional data

 This is just a vibe coded test, never actually used ai to program things so this is new lol